Dr Weng Ng

 MBBS(Hons), MPH, FRANZCO

-Dr Ng performed general ophthalmology training at Sydney Eye Hospital and Prince of Wales Hospital, which was followed by a fellowship year in glaucoma and anterior segment at Royal Perth Hospital.
-Dr Ng speaks basic Malay and Indonesian, as well as fluent Cantonese and Mandarin.
+Dr Weng Ng performed general ophthalmology training at Sydney Eye Hospital and Prince of Wales Hospital, which was followed by a fellowship year in glaucoma and anterior segment at Royal Perth Hospital.
+He speaks fluent Cantonese and Mandarin.

 Dr Weng Ng believes in and practices patient focused ophthalmic assessment and management.
 He understands that each patient is unique and he actively involves patients in making treatment decisions.
 Maintaining and improving ocular health adapted to the general health and lifestyle of patients often involve a partnership approach.